abdultalib/Quantum-Library-LMS/README.md

 # Quantum-Library-LMS
-Minor Project of BCA 5th Semester - Quantum Library
+Minor and Major Project of BCA 5th and 6th Semester - Quantum Library Designed , Programmed and Developed by Abdul Talib & Arshad Ahmad